ajitagupta/learnyouwantteachyoumust/README.md

 There is no way out.
 If you want to continue growing and don't want your pace to lag you have to teach - students, peers, interns, family, friends, superiors, seniors, juniors and the list goes on.
 However, don't precipitate your actions!
 Don't rush!
 It takes time to reach that level but once you're there you can cruise along.

 ## Focus.
 Focus is the opposite of distraction.
 It helps you be productive and generate results consistently.
+You might know all possible productivity hacks and techniques in the world, but if you can't sit down and focus on a task you are getting nowhere.
 ## Gaps in Knowledge.
 Don't compromise with your competency.
 Identify your weaknesses and inconsistencies.
 Look up a reliable source of information and fill the gaps.
 ## Format.